Miller House (Columbus, Indiana): Rooms

 The living room in the central bay is surrounded by four zones (one at each corner), each serving a different function.
 (Note: The zones are variously referred to as "clusters", "corner elements", "houses", or "nodes".
 In this article, they are described as "zones" for consistency.)
 Moving counterclockwise from the northwest corner, these are the parents', children's, and guest–servant zones, and a servant zone with spaces such as the laundry and kitchen.
 The service spaces and guest–servant zones are placed near the house's entrance, since they had a communal function, while the parents' and children's zones were placed in the rear, for privacy.
 Semi-open plan spaces between each zone (the sitting room–den to the south, the dining area to the north, and the entrance to the east) lead to the outdoor terraces.
 The zones' arrangement is similar to Andrea Palladio's 16th-century Villa La Rotonda, where the rooms are also arranged around a central space, though the Miller House's zones are arranged in a pinwheel configuration.
-The plan avoids a conventional axial organization, in which rooms are arranged according to their importance, and the layout is not a full open plan, unlike similar modernist houses.
+The plan avoids a conventional axial organization, in which rooms are arranged according to their importance, and the layout is not a fully open plan, unlike similar modernist houses.